ypjama/conflictless-keepachangelog/README.md

         create          Creates a new change-file
         generate        Generates a version entry to changelog file help            Prints this help message
-        preview         Prints a preview of unreleased changes
+        preview         Prints a preview of the next changelog entry

 Use "conflictless help <topic>" for more information about that topic.
 ```